Cheesy Walnut Lentil Baked Tacos

 • Stir in the canned lentils and spices, mixing until well combined.

-• Lay the tortillas flat on a baking sheet.
+• Lay the tortillas flat on one or two baking sheets.
 Spoon the walnut-lentil mixture onto half of each tortilla and top with cheese.
+If you don't have enough room, bake the tacos in batches.

 • Bake 3-4 minutes, until the cheese melts.
 Remove from the oven, fold the tortillas in half, and lightly spray both sides with cooking spray.